AndyVN2000/task-flow/README.md

     - Right now, I have some trouble with getting the builder to add tasks, because of circular reference.
     - Solution: Write test doubles/stub out of `Task` and inject the double/stub into my test cases.
 3. Thoroughly test and implement `hasOverdueTasks()` from `Project.java`
+4. Completely test and implement implementations of `Task` interface.

 ## Maven